 Other less expensive dining ideas?

-5) Go on a Picnic – While I went to do a site inspection at the Buddha Bar Hotel, my two friends stopped by a grocery store and picked up some food for a picnic along the Danube.
+5) Go on a Picnic – While I went to do a site inspection at the Buddha Bar Hotel (now closed), my two friends stopped by a grocery store and picked up some food for a picnic along the Danube.
 They ate a healthy breakfast while gazing at the Buda side of the city.

 6) Cook At Home – One of the great things about renting a flat for the weekend, is that you can make dinner at “home.”
 One of my roommates cooked a really amazing meal which included a salad and seafood pasta complimented by a bottle of white Hungarian wine.
 Yummy!